 Have you noticed a sudden increase in the average monthly utility bill?
 When your gas line is leaking, the utility bill will skyrocket in an unexplainable way.

 A problematic gas line will make you use more fuel than you usually do.
 The utility cost will surge, meaning that the amount you pay in a month will increase significantly.
-If you have noticed a change in your utility bills, it’s time to know how to check gas line for leaks.
+If you have noticed a change in your utility bills, it’s time to know how to check the gas line for leaks.

 A faulty line can have you losing a fortune in the long run, it's likely less of a repair cost if you address it before it's an emergency.
-Even when the leak doesn't feel like it's significant, have it inspected.
+Even when the leak doesn't feel like it's significant, have it inspected?
 The ultimate damage, which can be in financial losses and health challenges, should prompt you to call your plumber as soon as you identify signs of a leak.